 Pecuniary Bequest – This is when you leave a specific sum of money.
 Please remember that inflation may impact on the amount we may actually receive.

 Specific Bequest – This is when you choose to leave a specific item such as a painting, jewellery or even your home.

-Residual Bequest – you may choose to leave whatever is left over once all your other bequests are made and all costs met.
+Residual Bequest – you may choose to leave whatever is left over once all your other bequests are made and all costs are met.
 This is the residue of your estate.

-If you already have a will and would like to include a legacy to the Wildlife Trust of South and West Wales, all you have to do is:
+If you already have a Will and would like to include a legacy to the Wildlife Trust of South and West Wales, all you have to do is: